moov2/dotnet-mvc-boilerplate/README.md

 ## Third Party Libraries

-Below are a list of all the third party frameworks & tools used in the boilerplate.
+Below is a list of all the third party frameworks & tools used in the boilerplate.

 * ASP.NET MVC 3
 * jQuery - 1.7.1